harshjain2/druid/docs/content/tutorials/quickstart.md

   * The data is located in "pageviews.json".
   * The timestamp is the "time" field.
   * Good choices for dimensions are the string fields "url" and "user".
-  * Good choices for measures are a count of pageviews, and the sum of "latencyMs".
+  * Good choices for metrics are a count of pageviews, and the sum of "latencyMs".
 Collecting that sum when we load the data will allow us to compute an average at query time as well.
   * The data covers the time range 2015-09-01 (inclusive) through 2015-09-02 (exclusive).